OscarChavarro/dcrawCpp/README.md

 # dcrawCpp
-A modernized CPP version of [DCRAW](https://www.dechifro.org/dcraw/) image loading software from Dave Coffin.
+A modernized CPP version of [DCRAW](https://www.dechifro.org/dcraw/) GLOBAL_image loading software from Dave Coffin.

 ## Why to have this fork?